 Larry Bloom caught two big breaks while working as a manager for a Chicago commercial photo lab.
 First, when Kodak bought that company and hired him to manage the newly-formed business.
 Second, when requested by one of the VPs to start a company to provide graphics services to Kodak’s national network of labs.
 This business became ATI Graphics, Inc. After a year of managing both businesses, Bloom resigned from Kodak to focus solely on ATI Graphics, Inc.

-Today, Larry Bloom, President of ATI Graphics, Inc. continues to build his business by developing client relationships and providing superlative service using techniques and knowledge garnered from his education and every work experience, from his first part-time job at Homer’s Ice Cream in Wilmette to the most recent project challenges.
+Today, Larry Bloom, President of ATI Creative Consulting (formerly ATI Graphics, Inc.) continues to build his business by developing client relationships and providing superlative service using techniques and knowledge garnered from his education and every work experience, from his first part-time job at Homer’s Ice Cream in Wilmette to the most recent project challenges.

 - Professional “Voice of Reason” to business owners